aradi/fypp/docs/fypp.rst

 separated by the ``in`` keyword.
 The code within the `for` directive is outputed for every iteration with the current value of the loop variable, which can be inserted using eval directives.
-If the iterable consists of iterables (e.g. tuples), usual indexing can be used to access the components, or a variable tuple to unpack them directly in the loop header::
+If the iterable consists of iterables (e.g. tuples), usual indexing can be used to access their components, or a variable tuple to unpack them directly in the loop header::

   #:setvar kinds_names [ ('sp', 'real'), ('dp', 'dreal') ]